Map Name: 2025-26 Elk Ridge School Continuous Improvement Plan

 Critical Initiative

-• Engage all certified staff in data analysis that leads to individual goals for professional growth to best impact student achievement.
+• Engage all certified staff in data-informed reflection to set individual professional growth goals that directly impact student achievement.
+(OE4)

 Key Measures